The Top 12 Crimes and Murders of 2018 — Pt. 1

 The Turpins’ trial is set to begin in September 2019, when the couple will face up to 50 separate charges, including several counts of torture, false imprisonment and child abuse.

-*Note: I’ll be taking a deeper dive into this case in an upcoming article.
+*Note: I take a deeper dive into this case in this article.

 February: The Parkland/Stoneman Douglas High School Massacre

 Nowadays, here in the US, mass shootings have become so common they are barely even newsworthy anymore.
 Yet the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, stands out not so much for what happened at the crime scene, but for its aftermath.

 On Valentine’s Day, 19-year-old Nikolas Cruz, who had been expelled for disciplinary reasons, walked into the school carrying a .223-caliber AR-15 rifle hidden in a duffel bag.
 After entering the building, he pulled the fire alarm.
 When the confused students exited their classrooms, he began firing.
 Cruz made his way methodically through the school, shooting his way through all three floors.

 During the shooting, many terrified students posted live updates to various social media, documenting the massacre in real time.
 They were also able to identify the shooter to authorities.

 By the time he slipped away by blending into the crowd of fleeing students, Cruz had killed 17 people and wounded 17 more, making it the deadliest school shooting since Sandy Hook Elementary.
 He was arrested not long afterwards, calmly walking along a residential street nearby.

 In August, a tape of Cruz’ tearful confession was released to the public.
 In it, Cruz says, “kill me.”